 The Chinese Pavilion is located across from the North American Pavilion off of the central courtyard.
 It features the museum’s Chinese penjing collection.
-Visitors enter through tall red doors and pass through a moon gate, which is the threshold to the inner courtyard of the pavilion.
+Visitors enter through tall red doors and then pass through a moon gate to access the inner courtyard of the pavilion.

 Moon gate to Chinese Pavilion